okdalto/ComfyUI-FlashPortrait/README.md

 3.  **Restart ComfyUI**.

 ## 🚀 Nodes Usage

+### 💡 Example Workflow
+You can find a basic ComfyUI workflow in `examples/flash_portraits_example.json`.
+Simply drag and drop this file into your ComfyUI window to load the graph.

 ### 1. FlashPortrait Loader
 Loads the heavy models (Transformer, VAE) and face alignment tools.